 Avoid Poisoning the Cue

 Also, never call your dog for something unpleasant, this will "poison the cue."
 Karen Pryor in her book, Reaching the Animal Mind, claims "a poisoned cue occurs when a dog associates unpleasant things with a cue."
 In other words, never call your dog for something unpleasant like snapping the collar on to go home, clipping the nails, or giving medicine your dog dislikes.
 Only call when something good follows, call for mealtime, call to allow out the door call to snap the leash on and going outside and so forth.
 You want your dog to think, "Great things happen when I hear my name!"
 Of course, the perception of something good or bad varies from dog to dog, something to keep into consideration.

 Teach the ''Touch'' Command

 You can also train your scent hound a nice focus command that ultimately works on his predisposition to sniff.
 Smear a bit of cream cheese or peanut butter on your index, middle and ring finger and keep your hand open with the palm towards your dog.
-Say ''touch'' and have your dog sniff and lick the peanut butter.
-Repeat, so when you say ''touch '' he comes and sniff your hand.
-As he gets good at this, no longer smear food on your hand, but still ask ''touch',' as soon as his nose touches your hand, say ''good boy'', and give a treat.
+Say ''target'' and have your dog sniff and lick the peanut butter.
+Repeat, so when you say ''target '' he comes and sniffs your hand.
+As he gets good at this, no longer smear food on your hand, but still ask ''target' as soon as his nose touches your hand, say ''yes!' and give a treat.
 You can ask touch when you need his attention and need him to come nearby.